pedro-moreira-ibm/bob-workshop/lab5/README.md

 Make sure you have:
 - IBM Bob access
-- A JDK for Java 17 or Java 21
+- A JDK for Java 17
 - Maven
 - A terminal
 - A local workspace where Bob can create files and run commands

-Helpful but not required:
-- Familiarity with Java, Maven, and object-oriented design

 ## What You'll Modernize